 - C, C++, Fortran, ... use packages from your distributions official repository.
 List your actual dependencies in the INSTALL.md or README.md

 Some standard solutions for building (compiling) code are:

 - The Autotools: autoconf, automake, and libtool.
 See the Autotools Documentation, or an introductionary presentation by Thomas Petazzoni

 Release quick-scan by other engineer

 A check by a fellow engineer to see if the documentation is understandable? can the software be installed? etc.

 Think of it as a kind of code review but with focus on mechanics, not code.
 The reviewer should check if: (i) there is easily visible or findable documentation, (ii) download works, (iii) there are instructions on how to (iv) install and (v) start using software, some of the things in this scan could be automated with continuous integration.

-Create a DOI for each release see Citable software .
+Create a DOI for each release see Making software citable.

 When you have a first stable release, or a subsequent major releases, let the world know!
 Inform your coordinator and our Communications Advisor (Lode) so we can write news item on our site, add it to the annual report, etc.